ibdknox/pinot/README.md

 ```
 Then make sure you have your lib folder on your classpath.

-If you are in a noir project, make sure to get [noir-cljs](https://github.com/ibdknox/noir-cljs) so you have your normal "make a change, refresh" workflow.
+For the best development experience, try out [cljs-watch](https://github.com/ibdknox/cljs-watch).
+If you do, you'll need to replace the goog.jar in your CLOJURESCRIPT_HOME/lib with the goog-jar.jar that comes down as a dependency with pinot.

 ###Dom manipulation